Bade Fateh Ali Khan: After Partition of India

 Life changed dramatically for the budding stars after the partition of India in 1947, and the family decided to migrate to Pakistan.
 Overcoming destitution in their new home, the duo swung back while still in their teens to earn their rightful place amongst the foremost vocalists of the subcontinent.
 Fateh Ali was dealt a devastating blow with the demise of his brother Amanat Ali in 1974.
-Fateh Ali is reported to have had a deep depression for over a year and a half, following which he joined Radio Pakistan as a supervisor.
+Fateh Ali is reported to have suffered from severe depression for over a year and a half, following which he joined Radio Pakistan as a supervisor.

 The two brothers neatly divided their singing by specialisation.
 Amanat Ali Khan had a gifted voice and he embellished his singing in broad sweeps by lagao, and blossoming out in the upper register while Fateh Ali engaged in intricacies of the countless behlawas and complex taans, in a much lower and gravelly voice, respectively drawing inspiration from two elders of their gharana, Ustad Bade Ghulam Ali Khan and Ustad Ashiq Ali Khan.

 Fateh Ali did not sing for a few years following the death of his brother, but eventually resumed public performances, first with his younger brother Hamid Ali Khan and later with his nephews, Asad Amanat Ali Khan (1955–2007) and Amjad Amanat Ali Khan – both sons of Amanat Ali Khan.
 The absence of Amanat Ali made Fateh Ali redevelop and realign his singing style.
 He had to fill the void left by Amanat Ali in the middle of his career, which was not easy to do.

 Although also trained in the medieval Dhrupad genre, the uncle-nephew duo restricts its repertoire to the modern mainstream genre, Khayal, and the romanticist genres, Thumris, Dadra, and Ghazal.
 The pair had, since their alliance, performed widely in Europe, North America, the Middle East, and South Asia, and released several recordings.
 One highly unusual CD released in 1992 on the ECM label is entitled Ragas and Sagas, which is a collaboration with Norwegian saxophonist Jan Garbarek.
 Fateh Ali has performed all over the world and has many students internationally.
 One of his favourite students was Deeyah from Norway.
 She is originally half Afghan and half Pakistani.
 She was born in Norway.
 And now she is in UK and have become an Emmy Award winner film maker.

 In the latter half of the 20th century, the Patiala style of Khyal singing has been represented by two streams of the gharana.
 One stream, gave the music world the Amanat Ali Khan and Bade Fateh Ali Khan duo.
 The other stream, through its training of Patiala-Kasur gharana vocalists, produced Bade Ghulam Ali Khan (1903–1968), his brother Barkat Ali Khan (1907–1963), and the former's son, Munawar Ali Khan (1933–1989).
 With the stylistic distinctiveness and continuity of Khayal gharanas having fallen prey to socio-cultural changes on both sides of the India-Pakistan border, Bade Fateh Ali Khan is hailed as the last of the thoroughbred Patiala Gharana vocalists.